BluesCrewzer/ZcashSoloPool/README.md

 ## 1) Prepare zebrad

-Ensure your node is fully synced and exposes RPC on the host/port in your config (defaults: `127.0.0.1:8232`).
+Ensure your node is fully synced, has many peers (this is key) and exposes RPC on the host/port in your config (defaults: `127.0.0.1:8232`).

 Pool uses cookie auth only:
 - `zcash.rpcCookiePath` must point to a file like: